zahmedgit/dsc-json-apis-intro-v2-1-nyc-ds-033020/README.md

 ### Recursive Functions

-Next, you'll take a bit of a side step to introduce recursive functions.
+Next, you'll take a bit of a sidestep to introduce recursive functions.
 A recursive function is one that calls itself - perhaps many times.
 Recursive functions can be used to write incredibly terse and powerful solutions to certain types of problems.
 They take quite a while to get used to, but once you learn how to use them you'll be surprised at how often they can help you to solve a problem that would otherwise be much more difficult (or even impossible) to solve.
 You’ll be introduced to them now because recursive functions can be a very powerful tool for parsing JSON or XML documents that could have very deeply embedded information (e.g. a person has worked at many companies, each company has many addresses and each address has much staff, each of which has an email address).

 ### Exploring JSON Schemas